oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_platform_configuration.html.markdown

 * `compartment_id` - Compartment OCID
 * `config_category_details` - Config Category Details.
 	* `compatible_products` - Products compatible with this Product.
-Provide products from the list of other products you have created that are compatible with the present one
+Provide products from the list of other products you have created that are compatible with the present one.
+This property is not applicable if isSoftlink is set to true.
 		* `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`
 		* `id` - The OCID of the resource.
 	* `components` - Various components of the Product.
 For example:The administration server or node manager can be the components of the Oracle WebLogic Application server.
 Forms server or concurrent manager can be the components of the Oracle E-Business Suite.
+This property is not applicable if isSoftlink is set to true.
 	* `config_category` - Category of configuration
 	* `credentials` - OCID for the Credential name to be associated with the Product.
 These are useful for target discovery or lifecycle management activities, for example, Oracle WebLogic admin credentials for Oracle WebLogic Application server.
+This property is not applicable if isSoftlink is set to true.
 		* `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`
 		* `id` - The OCID of the resource.
 	* `instance_id` - The OCID of the resource.
 	* `instance_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`
+	* `is_compliance_policy_required_for_softlink` - If set true ,compliance policies will be created for softlink product.
+This property is applicable only if isSoftlink is set to true
+	* `is_softlink` - Specify if the product is softlink product or not
+	* `link_product_id` - The OCID of the product that would be the target for the softlink.
+This property is applicable only if isSoftlink is set to true
 	* `patch_types` - Patch Types associated with this Product.
+This property is not applicable if isSoftlink is set to true.
 		* `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`
 		* `id` - The OCID of the resource.
 	* `products` - Products that belong to the stack.
 For example, Oracle WebLogic and Java for the Oracle Fusion Middleware product stack.